pandastrike/panda-cluster/API Guide.md

 # PandaCluster API Guide
 This guide aims to document and specify the API of PandaCluster when used as a Node library.

+Methods:
+**build_template**
+**create**
+**destroy**

 ### credentials
-All of the following methods access your AWS account to do things for you automatically.
+Before we talk about the methods, we should first mention the `credentials` object.
+Most of the following methods access your AWS account to do things for you automatically.
 Getting that access means they'll need your AWS credentials.
 Remember to never hardcode your credentials into your project.

 The object `credentials` is passed into most of the below functions and contains the following members: